linemanjs/lineman-less/README.md

 # lineman-less

-A plugin to make it easy to use LESS in conjunction with a [Lineman](http://linemanjs.com) app.
+A plugin to make it easy to use Less in conjunction with a [Lineman](http://linemanjs.com) app.

 ## Installation